fventuri/rsp_snd/README.md

 ## Credits

-Many thanks to Gary Wong, AB1IP and Clint Turner, KA7OEI for creating sdrplayalsa and their significant work on the AGC (model GTW)
+Many thanks to Clint Turner, KA7OEI, Gary Crum, KK7DV, and Gary Wong, AB1IP for creating sdrplayalsa and their significant work on the AGC (model GTW)

 ## Copyright